 The post How Hardware-Hacking Musicians Turn Tech into a Symphony appeared first on iQ by Intel.

-This is the third in a series of blog posts based on Intel research into human-machine interfaces (HMIs) for automated driving.
+This is the third in a series of blog posts based on Intel research into human-machine interfaces (HMIs) for connected driving.
 Read the first and second in this series.
 In my previous articles, I’ve written about why it’s so important … Read more >

 In the Salad Bowl, Silicon Prairie and other top producing farmlands of the world, attention is turning to technology and education to bring agriculture into the Digital Age.
 California’s first tech pioneers didn’t innovate in a garage.
 They worked out of a barn.
 These early risk-takers aggressively developed effective farming tools in the 1800s, turning California into an … Continued